gabotronix/underpass/README.md

 #### Post-Installation: sudo User For Your Docker Host

 It's highly advised to log in to your server (aka Docker host) via a non-privileged user.
-You'll then only need to invoke root permissions by prepending your commands with `sudo`.
+You'll then only need to escalate root privileges by prepending your commands with `sudo`.

 For example, we'll create a user named `userpass` and give it sudo permissions.

-On Ubuntu:
+On Ubuntu, as root:
 ```
 adduser userpass
 ```

-On CentOS:
+On CentOS, as root:
 ```
 useradd userpass
 ```